 When the Fire Department is called to respond to an emergency, a team of firefighters and paramedics board the fire engine to be the first responders.
 Following the fire engine, an ambulance is deployed to the scene of every emergency call.

-Every fire truck is staffed with at least one paramedic.
+Every fire truck and every ambulance is staffed with at least one paramedic.
 This enables the City to provide residents with the highest level of medical attention at any time.

-As each paramedic is trained to fight fires, each firefighter is also an emergency medical technician (EMT).
+As each paramedic is also trained to fight fires, each firefighter is an emergency medical technician (EMT).
 EMTs are trained in basic life support.
-The goal of EMTs is to quickly evaluate a patient's condition and to maintain a patient's breathing and circulation, control external bleeding, prevent shock and to prevent further injury by immobilizing potential spinal or bone fractures.
+The goal of EMTs is to quickly evaluate a patient's condition and maintain a patient's breathing and circulation, control external bleeding, prevent shock, and prevent further injury by immobilizing potential spinal or bone fractures.

-The City encourages citizens to take advantage of the cardiopulmonary resuscitation (CPR) classes offered through the Fire Department.
-For more information on Coronado paramedics or safety classes, contact the Fire Department at (619) 522-7374.
+The City encourages residents to take advantage of the cardiopulmonary resuscitation (CPR) classes offered through the Fire Department.
+For more information on Coronado paramedics or safety classes, contact the Fire Department at 619-522-7374.